The Cohen--Lyndon property in non-metric small-cancellation: Appendix: the C(4)-T(4) and C(3)-T(6) cases by Macarena Arenas and Karol Duda

 We re-index the vertex sets $V^o_\nu$ according to this order, i.e., we write $V^o_\nu=\{v^o_{\nu,j}\}_{j \in \naturals}$ (or simply $V^o_\nu=\{v^o_{\nu,j}\}_{j \in \naturals}$ when the $V^o_\nu$ is fixed) where the indexing agrees with $\varphi^o_\nu$.
 As in previous sections, we refer to this order and the induced order on the corresponding subset of $\mathcal{U}$ interchangeably.

-We prove Theorem~\ref{thm:CLC6intro} for $C(3)-T(6)$ presentations by first showing that, for each $V^o_\nu\subset V$, the homotopy equivalence holds for each $k \in \naturals$.
+We prove Theorem~\ref{thm:CLC6intro} for $C(3)-T(6)$ presentations by first showing that, for each $V^o_\nu\subset V$, the intersection is contractible for each $k \in \naturals$.
 We then assemble the various subcomplexes corresponding to the $V^o_\nu\subset V$ together using the ordering $\varphi$ obtained by the order-extension principle.
-This will yield the desired homotopy equivalence by Remark~\ref{rmk:orders comp}.
+This yields the desired homotopy equivalence by Remark~\ref{rmk:orders comp}.

+In the proof, as in the $C(6)$ and $C(4)-T(4)$ cases, we use the following Lemma, which is proven in an identical way to Lemma~\ref{lem:hellyimpliesniceunion}.